forestryio/forestry.io/hugo/content/docs/faqs/how-to-change-the-default-front-matter-language-json-toml-or-yaml.md

 ---
-title: How to Change the Default Front Matter format (JSON, TOML or YAML)
+title: How to use YAML with Hugo?
 weight: 1
 layout: single
 publishdate: 2019-01-15 04:00:00 +0000